Monday, January 27, 1969

 September to November 1969 • ATV finalizes its acquisition of Northern Songs

-On January 13, 1969, an interview of John Lennon by Ray Coleman was published in the Disc & Music Echo, making the business problems public for the first time:
+On January 13, 1969, an interview of John Lennon by Ray Coleman was published in the Disc & Music Echo, shedding light on the brewing financial troubles at Apple Corps for the first time.
+What had started as The Beatles’ utopian vision for a creative haven was quickly spiraling into a chaotic business operation plagued by mismanagement and mounting losses.

 I went straight to Lennon when he said they were going broke.
 I wanted to find out first if he realised the position he was in.
 John had made a public statement about the financial problems that Apple had and, from the statement, I was aware of what I had been already aware of.
 So, I called him and asked if I could help.

-Allen Klein – From “The Beatles: Off the Record” by Keith Badman
+Allen Klein – From “The Beatles: Off the Record” by Keith Badman, 2008

 I didn’t propose anything, I don’t work that way.
 I just asked him “How can I help you?”
 That’s all, and after we broke the ice, it was a very personal sort of meeting.
 We were trying to get to know each other.
 He was scared to death about the money situation.
 How would you feel, sitting there damn near broke after having made millions and millions of pounds and about to end up with nothing except memories?

-Allen Klein – From “And In The End” by Ken McNab
+Allen Klein – From “And in the End: The Last Days of The Beatles” by Ken McNab, 2020

 At the Dorchester meeting, Lennon said to Klein, “Look, the Eastmans are the exclusive representative of the Beatles.
 So we can’t talk about that.
 Would you be willing to represent Yoko and me?”
 “I was really trying to remain — not appear very anxious;” Klein recalled, “and I said, ‘Well, I think we should sleep on it tonight.’
 And he said, ‘What’s the matter, don’t you want it now?’”